zaigie/stream-infer/README.md

         return self.head_detection(frames)
 ```

-In this way, you have completed the encapsulation and will be able to call it normally in the future.
+This way, you have completed the encapsulation and can call it normally in the future.

 > [!CAUTION]
-> In many cases, we use CUDA or MPS to accelerate inference, but please note that when you use either of these accelerations:
+> In many cases, cuda or mps is used to accelerate inference.
+However, when using these accelerations **and needing real-time inference in the production environment after development**:
 >
-> **No Tensors should be returned** in the ` run()` function of `BaseAlgo` you inherit from!
-Please try to manually convert them into standard Python data formats, such as dictionaries.
+> The `run()` function inherited from `BaseAlgo` **must not return any tensors**!
+Try to manually convert to standard Python data formats, like dicts.
 >
-> Or copy the tensor (to the CPU) and share it across multiple processes.
+> Or copy the tensor (to CPU) for sharing between processes, as GPU tensors cannot be directly shared in a multi-process environment in real-time inference.
->
-> This is due to the multi-process environment, and it may also be because my learning is not deep enough.
-If there are better solutions, I will try to resolve them.

 ### Dispatcher

-Dispatcher serves as the central service linking playback and inference, caching inference frames, distributing inference frames, and collecting inference time and result data.
+Dispatcher is the central service for playing and inferring, used to cache inference frames, distribute inference frames, and collect inference time and result data.

 Dispatcher provides functions for adding/getting frames, adding/getting inference results and times.

-You don't need to worry about others, but to be able to get the results and print them conveniently, store them in other locations, you need to focus on the `collect_result()` function.
+You don't need to worry about other aspects, but to enable you to retrieve results and conveniently print or store them elsewhere, you should pay attention to the `collect_result()` function, implemented as follows:

-Here is their source code implementation:

 ```python
 def collect_result(self, inference_result):